etn-ccis/colors/README.md

 import BrandingColors, {lightGray} from '@brightlayer-ui/colors/branding';
 ```

-We recommend using @brightlayer-ui/colors version v4 with React Native projects and Material Design v3.
-For React Native projects with Material Design v2, please use @brightlayer-ui/colors version v3.
+You should include @brightlayer-ui/colors version v4 for React Native projects with Material Design v3.
+For React Native projects with Material Design v2, include @brightlayer-ui/colors version v3.